These descriptions reflect the Spring term courses only.

 Foundations of Leadership and Citizenship introduces students to the study of leadership, social change, and service learning from both theoretical and practical perspectives.
 The course explores leadership in relation to individuality, group dynamics, social justice, and community engagement.
 Through readings, case studies, reflective journals, and group work, students examine leadership as an inclusive, relational process through which individuals, organizations, and systems can create social change.
-This course culminates in a portfolio demonstrating the students’ personal assessment and experiential understanding of leadership and citizenship.

 INT 261 Leadership and Citizenship in Action

 This course builds upon a theoretical understanding of leadership, social justice, social change, and service by fostering collaboration among students in the class and with their communities through diversity and community education, community service, skills training, and facilitation opportunities.
 Students continue to synthesize their concepts of leadership through portfolios, reflection journals, and papers that describe their personal leadership models and gain the additional knowledge, skills, and resources to function as responsible leaders and engaged members of the Rollins College and Central Florida communities.
 This course culminates in a portfolio demonstrating the students' personal assessment and experiential understanding of leadership and citizenship.
 Prerequisite: INT 260.

 An introduction to the Japanese language, stressing speaking, listening and writing systems.
 Prerequisite: JPN 101.

 This course presents more intricate concepts of Japanese grammar, stresses reading for comprehension, expansion of vocabulary, and improvement of oral and written proficiency.
 Prerequisite: JPN 201.